Skip to Content

 Koh Adang: travel guide to Koh Lipe’s secret sister

-This is our complete travel guide to Koh Adang in Thailand including transportation, entrance fees, accommodation, things to do and more…
+This is our complete travel guide to Koh Adang in Thailand including transportation, entrance fees, accommodation, things to do, and more…

 Whilst Koh Adang has nothing to do with Alex Garland's famous novel-turned-film, it sure feels like it when you get here.
-Adang is totally unspoiled and untouched by mass tourism.
+Adang is unspoiled and untouched by mass tourism.
 Facilities are scarce, so very few people venture here, making it feel secluded and peaceful.

 Koh Adang is one of the largest islands of the Adang Archipelago, which forms part of the Koh Tarutao National Marine Park.
-It sits just opposite the more developed and touristic Koh Lipe – connected by a short 10-minute tail boat ride.
+It sits just opposite the more developed and touristic Koh Lipe – connected by a short 10-minute tailboat ride.

 Despite the proximity to the crowds on Lipe, Adang remains a quiet slice of paradise in Thailand for LGBTQ travelers, which is what makes it so ideal.
-We love to head to Koh Lipe for the beach parties, crowds, and good restaurants, then hop over to Adang to get away from it all!
+We love to head to Koh Lipe for beach parties, crowds, and good restaurants, then hop over to Adang to get away from it all!

 Wanna feel like Leonardo DiCaprio on an adventurous, remote, mystical Thai Island… just like in “The Beach” movie?